Western (genre): Influence on other genres

 Many elements of space-travel series and films borrow extensively from the conventions of the Western genre.
 This is particularly the case in the space Western subgenre of science fiction.
-Peter Hyams' Outland transferred the plot of High Noon to Io, moon of Jupiter.
+Peter Hyams's Outland transferred the plot of High Noon to Io, moon of Jupiter.
 More recently, the space opera series Firefly used an explicitly Western theme for its portrayal of frontier worlds.
 Anime shows such as Cowboy Bebop, Trigun and Outlaw Star have been similar mixes of science-fiction and Western elements.
 The science fiction Western can be seen as a subgenre of either Westerns or science fiction.
 Elements of Western films can be found also in some films belonging essentially to other genres.
 For example, Kelly's Heroes is a war film, but its action and characters are Western-like.

 The character played by Humphrey Bogart in noir films such as Casablanca and To Have and Have Not—an individual bound only by his own private code of honor—has a lot in common with the classic Western hero.
-In turn, the Western has also explored noir elements, as with the films Pursued and Sugar Creek.
+In turn, the Western has also explored noir elements, as with films such as Colorado Territory and Pursued.

 In many of Robert A. Heinlein's books, the settlement of other planets is depicted in ways explicitly modeled on American settlement of the West.
-For example, in his Tunnel in the Sky, settlers set out to the planet "New Canaan", via an interstellar teleporter portal across the galaxy, in Conestoga wagons, their captain sporting mustaches and a little goatee and riding a Palomino horse—with Heinlein explaining that the colonists would need to survive on their own for some years, so horses are more practical than machines.
+For example, in his Tunnel in the Sky, settlers set out to the planet New Canaan, via an interstellar teleporter portal across the galaxy, in Conestoga wagons, their captain sporting mustaches and a little goatee and riding a Palomino horse—with Heinlein explaining that the colonists would need to survive on their own for some years, so horses are more practical than machines.